Near You (album)

-Near You is a studio album by Pat Boone. it was released in 1964 on Dot Records.
+Near You is the 27th studio album by Pat Boone. it was released in 1964 on Dot Records.

 In his retrospective review for AllMusic, Arthur Rowe gave the album 1.5 stars out of 5.
 He found the album "most forgettable", blaming the failure on Boone's "uninspired singing" and also on the "lifeless arrangements which are entirely unsuited to Boone's natural lilting and spirited style".